How Pardons Benefit Society in Canada

-The inability to find employment or housing not only leads to poverty and social dependency, but can also increase crime rates.
-Remember that the overwhelming vast majority of Pardoned individuals never reoffend.
+The inability to find employment or housing not only leads to poverty and social dependency but can also increase crime rates.
+Remember that the overwhelmingly vast majority of Pardoned individuals never re-offend.
 According to Public Safety Canada statistics, individuals who were denied a Pardon had a higher risk of reoffending.

 Right for Privacy

 In addition to other advantages, the system of Pardons ensures the right to privacy for those who had a criminal record in the past.
 Unlike some countries which keep criminal records visibly accessible to the public forever, the Canadian Pardon system provides former offenders with all the benefits of a clear criminal record.